Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

     {: align="center"}
     ```

 The attribute `align` is optional.
-By default, graphics are left aligned. **Note:** It is crucial to
+By default, graphics are left-aligned. **Note:** It is crucial to
 have `{: align="center"}` on a new line.
 It is possible to add captions for tables and figures using `{: summary="This is a table caption"}`.
 The `summary` and `align` parameters can be combined as well: